Joe West (umpire): 2002–2021

-In 2010, West sparked controversy by criticizing the slow pace of the recently completed series between the New York Yankees and Boston Red Sox, which he called "pathetic and embarrassing".
+In 2010, West sparked controversy by criticizing the slow pace of a recently completed series between the New York Yankees and Boston Red Sox, which he called "pathetic and embarrassing".
 Red Sox manager Terry Francona referred to the remarks as "troubling," while Yankees closer Mariano Rivera remarked, "If he has places to go, let him do something else."
 Columnist Wallace Matthews defended West, saying the umpire was simply expressing what people had been thinking for a long time.
 West was not fined by MLB for his comments but was "admonished firmly," according to press reports.
 On May 26, 2010, West made two controversial balk calls on Mark Buehrle and consequently ejected White Sox manager Ozzie Guillén for arguing and Buehrle for throwing his glove which led to the Chicago announcer asserting that West was becoming a "joke to the umpiring profession" and was "in need of a suspension."
 On August 26, 2010, West was the plate umpire for Albert Pujols' 400th career home run.

 On September 14, 2014, West ejected Jonathan Papelbon for the lewd act of adjusting his groin, resulting in a confrontation where West grabbed Papelbon's jersey.
 MLB subsequently suspended Papelbon for seven games for his lewd act and West for one game for initiating contact with Papelbon.
 West later claimed Papelbon had initiated first contact, but Major League Baseball determined that the video replay showed West was not correct, and that the contact was initiated by West.

 West umpired in his second NLDS (and fifth LDS) in 2011.
 The next year West was the first base umpire for Félix Hernández's August 15 perfect game against the Tampa Bay Rays.
 He umpired another NLDS that year, then appeared in his fifth World Series.
 His career has spanned the tenure of baseball commissioners Bowie Kuhn, Peter Ueberroth, Bart Giamatti, Fay Vincent, Bud Selig, and Rob Manfred.
 The 2015 season was West's 38th in MLB, making him MLB's most senior umpire.
 Umpire Bruce Froemming, who was previously the most senior umpire, spent 37 seasons in MLB, retiring at the end of the 2007 season.